Our DVDs give you access to unlimited aphasia therapy at home for less than the price of one therapy session.

 “I have ordered all your DVD’s for my wife.
 My wife is Aphasic from a bad Hemorrhagic bleed in the brain (stroke) about 3 years ago.
 We have had in home and out patient speech therapy for the 1st 2 years with very little success… Then I bought your DVD’s as they came out and added every new one that you made after that.
 We have all of them now (6).
 I just can’t tell you how much these have and are helping her.
 It is amazing!!

 Her favorite of all of them is Objects & Actions, Level 2.
 She just took off with this one.
 All the therapy that we took in those 2 years was once a week for about 40 min. at a time (supposed to be 1 hr.), but by the time all the traveling, talking and paperwork and hoo ha was done, it turned out to be about 40 min. each time So, 40 min. a week didn’t give her a lot of therapy.
 We now play these DVD’s at our convenience and we can do as many a day as we want.”

 “I am a speech-language pathologist that provides face-to-face aphasia therapy to stroke survivors and brain injury victims.

 I have a strong passion for working with these individuals, and my personal mission is to make their road to recovery easier.”

 Let's get started!

-Stroke survivors can maximize recovery by continually practicing these basic exercises.
-We know that our DVDs will help you or your loved one show progress in recovering from aphasia.Choose a therapy level next
+Stroke survivors can maximize their recovery by continually practicing these basic exercises.
+We know our DVDs will help you or your loved one show progress in recovering from aphasia.Choose a therapy level next